Ringbone

-Ringbone can be classified by its location, with "high ringbone" occurring on the lower part of the large pastern bone or the upper part of the small pastern bone.
-"Low ringbone" occurs on the lower part of the small pastern bone or the upper part of the coffin bone.
-High ringbone is easier seen than low ringbone, as low ringbone occurs in the hoof of the horse.
-However, low ringbone may be seen if it becomes serious, as it creates a bony bump on the coronet of the horse.
+Ringbone can be classified by its location, with "high ringbone" occurring at the level of the pastern joint (proximal interphalangeal joint), and by whether it directly involves the joint or not (articular ringbone, non-articular ringbone).
+"Low ringbone" occurs at the level of the coffin joint (distal interphalangeal joint).
+"High ringbone" is easier seen than low ringbone, as low ringbone occurs in the hoof of the horse.
+However, low ringbone may be seen if it becomes serious, as it creates a bony prominence on the coronet of the horse.